What is Music Theory

 6) Dynamics: Dynamics refers to the varying levels of volume in Music.
 They add depth and contrast, enhancing the emotional impact of a composition.
 Terms like pianissimo (very soft) and fortissimo (very loud) denote different dynamic levels.

 7) Timbre: Timbre, also known as tone colour, is the unique quality of a sound that distinguishes it from others.
-It's what makes a piano sound different from a violin, even when playing the same note.
+It's what makes a piano sound different from a violin, even when you play piano and the violin on the same note.

 8) Texture: Texture refers to the way different musical elements interact to create a sense of depth.
 It can be thick or thin, simple or complex.
 Monophonic (single melody), homophonic (melody with accompaniment), and polyphonic (multiple independent melodies) are common textures.